AJGreaves/thehouseofmouse/README.md

 1. For all information and images to be laid out in a clear and easy to understand way, on whatever size screen I am viewing the website on.

-1. A completely custom mouse designed and created for me either for my own collection or as a gift.

 1. Plenty of high quality images of the products for sale, so I have a clear idea of what I am buying and can see the quality of the products up close.

 1. To be able to easily find out all the information I need to make an informed purchase.
 I expect information about materials, measurements, safety and packaging to be available on every listing page.